bxie/bxie-academic/content/about/index.md

   caption: ""
   image: ""
 ---

-# Bio
-Benjamin "Benji" Xie (pronounced ['she' + 'eh'](https://www.pronouncenames.com/pronounce/xie)) is an Embedded EthiCS Postdoctoral Fellow at Stanford University's Institute for Human-Centered Artificial Intelligence and Center for Ethics in Society.
+Benjamin "Benji" Xie (pronounced ['she' + 'eh'](https://www.pronouncenames.com/pronounce/xie)) is an Embedded EthiCS Postdoctoral Fellow at the Stanford University Institute for Human-Centered Artificial Intelligence and McCoy Family Center for Ethics in Society.
 He designs socio-technical interactions for critical discourse with and about data for equitable learning, community advocacy, and ethical AI use.
 He engages with computing education, human-computer interaction, and AI ethics research communities.
 He received his PhD in information science from the University of Washington, where he was a National Science Foundation (NSF) Graduate Research Fellow and also a research intern with nonprofit Code.org.
 His doctoral research explored stakeholders’ interpretations of data for equitable computing education.
 He received his Master’s and undergraduate degrees in computer science from MIT, where he was an MIT EECS-Google Research and Innovation Scholar researching with MIT App Inventor.

+# High-Resolution Headshots
+{{< gallery >}}

 # Research Timeline
 Updated Sep 2022.
 A few life events included to provide context.